Skip to content

-As shown in Figure 11-1, the data types in sorting algorithms can be integers, floating point numbers, characters, or strings, etc. Sorting rules can be set according to needs, such as numerical size, character ASCII order, or custom rules.
+As shown in Figure 11-1, data types in sorting algorithms can be integers, floating-point numbers, characters, or strings, etc. The sorting criterion can be set according to requirements, such as numerical size, character ASCII code order, or custom rules.

-Execution efficiency: We expect the time complexity of sorting algorithms to be as low as possible, with a lower number of overall operations (reduction in the constant factor of time complexity).
+Execution efficiency: We expect the time complexity of sorting algorithms to be as low as possible, with a smaller total number of operations (reducing the constant factor in time complexity).
 For large data volumes, execution efficiency is particularly important.

-In-place property: As the name implies, in-place sorting is achieved by directly manipulating the original array, without the need for additional auxiliary arrays, thus saving memory.
-Generally, in-place sorting involves fewer data movement operations and is faster.
+In-place property: As the name implies, in-place sorting achieves sorting by operating directly on the original array without requiring additional auxiliary arrays, thus saving memory.
+Typically, in-place sorting involves fewer data movement operations and runs faster.

-Stability: Stable sorting ensures that the relative order of equal elements in the array does not change after sorting.
+Stability: Stable sorting ensures that the relative order of equal elements in the array does not change after sorting is completed.

 Stable sorting is a necessary condition for multi-level sorting scenarios.
-Suppose we have a table storing student information, with the first and second columns being name and age, respectively.
-In this case, unstable sorting might lead to a loss of orderedness in the input data:
+Suppose we have a table storing student information, where column 1 and column 2 are name and age, respectively.
+In this case, unstable sorting may cause the ordered nature of the input data to be lost:

 # (name, age)